 - Q: Is it normal to have blood on my stocking after the procedure? - A: Yes, you may have some bleeding from one or more of your treatment injection sites.
-This should resolve within a few hours of treatment. - Q: I'm noticing hard "rope-like" areas on my leg, is this normal? - A: Treated veins feel like firm lumps or ridges under the skin.
+This should resolve within a few hours of treatment. - Q: I'm noticing new lumps on my legs, is this normal? - A: Treated veins feel like firm lumps or ridges under the skin.
 This is normal and a sign that your treatment was successful.
-The lumps will resolve gradually as the vein is resorbed over 6-12 months. - Q: I have a painful spot that has developed after my treatment, what should I do? - A: One or more areas of pain, redness and swelling may occur several days to weeks after the procedure.
-Blood can become trapped in closing veins as they heal and this can cause tender, sometimes lumpy areas in treated veins.
-If you develop tender spots you may want to begin taking an over-the-counter pain medication such as acetaminophen (Tylenol) or an NSAID (Ibuprofen, Advil, Motrin, Aleve, Naproxen).
+The lumps will resolve gradually as the vein is resorbed over 6-12 months. - Q: I have a painful spot that has developed after my treatment, what should I do? - A: The occurrence of pain, redness and swelling is common and is usually delayed by several days to weeks after treatment.
+Blood can become trapped in closing veins as they heal and this can cause tenderness, swelling and lumpy areas in treated veins.
+If you develop one or more painful spots you may want to begin taking an over-the-counter pain medication such as acetaminophen (Tylenol) or an NSAID (Ibuprofen, Advil, Motrin, Aleve, Naproxen).
 NSAIDs tend to be more effective at reducing the inflammation that causes pain.
 Always check with your primary care provider before taking any new medication.
 Consult the medication packaging instructions regarding maximum dosing or ask your pharmacist.
-Using this medication daily for 1-2 weeks can help reduce inflammation and speed your recovery even if it does not take the pain away entirely.
+Use this medication daily for 1-2 weeks.
+This will help reduce inflammation and speed your recovery even if it does not take the pain away entirely.
 Expect this pain to improve gradually over several weeks.
 Continue to wear your compression stockings during the day and continue walking a minimum of 40 min throughout the day as long as you are having discomfort.
 Call the office for an appointment if you are having significant pain or extreme discomfort.
 An US evaluation may be recommended to verify the source of your pain and guide your treatment. - Q: I have noticed areas of swelling in my treated leg, is this normal? - A: Swelling can occur over treated veins which is normal and a sign of successful treatment.
 Therefore, it is common to notice multiple areas of swelling after treatment.
 You may also notice lumpiness and tenderness in the areas of swelling.
-Call the clinic if you notice generalized swelling of the leg, calf, ankle and/or foot after treatment, particularly if it is more pronounced in one leg compared to the other. - Q: I have numbness of the skin on my treated leg, should I be worried? - A: Numbness is not uncommon after vein procedures.
+Call the clinic if you notice generalized (overall) swelling of the leg, calf, ankle and/or foot after treatment, particularly if it is more pronounced in one leg compared to the other. - Q: I have numbness of the skin on my treated leg, should I be worried? - A: Numbness is not uncommon after vein procedures.
 Skin nerves can be affected during the procedure which can cause numbness, tingling or "pins and needles".
 This is not worrisome and generally improves gradually over several months.